How and when a generator can reduce the memory usage

 Using a generator, we can create a file()

-function substitute that doesn't read the entire contents in memory, but instead returns the lines one by one
+function substitute that doesn't read the entire file in memory, but instead returns line after line:

 function filerator($filename) {